Tim Hardaway: Golden State Warriors (1989–1996)

 Hardaway was selected as the 14th overall pick of the 1989 NBA draft by the Golden State Warriors.
 In his rookie season, Hardaway wore number 5 on his jersey, as Manute Bol wore Hardaway's 10.
 After Bol left the Warriors, Hardaway acquired the number.
 Hardaway, Mitch Richmond, and Chris Mullin formed a trio known as Run TMC (the initials of the players' first names and a play on the name of the popular rap group Run-DMC).
 As part of the Warriors' attack, Hardaway was responsible for leading Run TMC's fast break, displaying his excellent passing and one-on-one skills to complement Richmond's slashing and Mullin's shooting.

 Golden State made the playoffs during the 1990–91 season, Hardaway's second season and his first season in the playoffs.
 In the first round, the 7th seeded Warriors defeated the 2nd seeded San Antonio Spurs led by All-Star David Robinson in 4 games to advance to face the 3rd seeded Los Angeles Lakers led by NBA legend Magic Johnson.
 The Warriors managed to steal a game on the road in game 2, but could not defeat the more experienced Lakers, falling in five games despite Hardaway averaging 26.8 points, 12.8 assists and 3.8 steals for the series.

 Hardaway averaged a career-high 23.4 points a game in the 1991–92 season, as the Warriors fell in the first round of the playoffs to the Seattle SuperSonics.
 The following season Hardaway averaged a career-high 10.6 assists a game to get with his scoring average of 21.5, but the Warriors did not make the playoffs and would not return to postseason action for the remainder of Hardaway's tenure with the team.

-As a Warrior, Hardaway made the NBA All-Star Game three straight years, and a knee injury kept him out of the entire 1993–94 season.
+As a Warrior, Hardaway made the NBA All-Star Game three straight years.
+He suffered a torn ligament in his left knee that kept him out of the entire 1993–94 season.
 He reached 5,000 points and 2,500 assists faster than any other NBA player except Oscar Robertson.
 Hardaway played for the Warriors until the middle of 1995–96 season when he was traded to the Miami Heat along with Chris Gatling in exchange for Kevin Willis and Bimbo Coles.